AirtestProject/Poco/README.rst

 ------------------------------

-To retrieve the UI hierarchy of the game, please use our `AirtestIDE`_ (an IDE for writing test scripts) or standalone `PocoHierarchyViewer`_ (to viewer the hierarchy and attributes only but lightweight) !
+To retrieve the UI hierarchy of the game, please use our `AirtestIDE`_ (an IDE for writing test scripts) or standalone `PocoHierarchyViewer`_ (to view the hierarchy and attributes only but lightweight) !

 Features
 --------